akaKawasaki/cryptide-db/README.md

 - **NSFW**

 You can run an instance by downloading the `Cryptide` folder and putting your bots token in the `secrets.json` file found in the `__config__` folder.
 The needed requirements can be found in the `imports.txt` file.
+<span style="color:red">Warning, If you use this source code, it can not be submitted to any bot lists or you are violating our license.</span>.

 ## Developers
 - Main Devloper : `Kawasaki#0787`